franthormel/franthormel.github.io/_posts/2022-07-05-emotional-intelligence.md

 It has always been taught to us that IQ is what guides our destiny and it cannot be changed through experiences.
 However, have you experienced situations wherein people of moderate IQ fair better against life's challenges compared to those with a superior aptitude?

-The author of the book presented the idea of **emotional intelligence** which composes: **self-control, zeal, persistence, and self-motivation.**
+The author of the book presented the equal importance of **emotional intelligence** which composes: **self-control, zeal, persistence, and self-motivation.**